Introduction

 What should I do if my pool table is too heavy to move by myself?

-Yes, consider hiring professional movers who specialize in pool tables to ensure safe relocation without damage.
+Hiring professional movers who specialize in pool tables is a great option to ensure safe relocation without any damage.

 How can I ensure my floor can support the weight of a pool table?

-Yes, if you’re unsure, consult a structural engineer to assess your flooring and confirm it can handle the weight.
+If you’re unsure, consulting a structural engineer can help assess your flooring and confirm it can handle the weight.

 What are the best tools for disassembling a pool table?

-Yes, using a socket wrench, screwdriver, and a level will help you safely disassemble your pool table for moving.
+Using a socket wrench, screwdriver, and a level will assist you in safely disassembling your pool table for moving.

 How can I protect my pool table during the move?